BITASIA/sap-ai-provider/README.md

 A community provider for SAP AI Core that integrates seamlessly with the Vercel AI SDK.
 This provider enables you to use SAP's enterprise-grade AI models through the familiar Vercel AI SDK interface.

+## Important Note

+> **Third-Party Provider**: This SAP AI Core provider (`@mymediset/sap-ai-provider`) is developed and maintained by Mymediset, not by SAP SE.
+While it integrates with official SAP AI Core services, it is not an official SAP product.
+For official SAP AI solutions, please refer to the [SAP AI Core Documentation](https://help.sap.com/docs/ai-core).

 ## Features

 - 🔐 **Automatic OAuth Authentication** - Handles SAP AI Core authentication seamlessly